 There are several options for the treatment of iron deficiency including diet and tablets.
 However, many patients can’t tolerate oral iron supplements and suffer side-effects such as bloating, abdominal pain or cramps and constipation.
 Many patients have taken oral iron supplements for a long time without it working, and may have had enough of taking them or simply found them ineffective.

-The Iron Clinic specialises in the provision of intravenous iron infusions, and one infusion can give a year’s worth of dietary iron, with noticeable beneficial effects in most patients.
+The Cambridge Iron Clinic specialises in the provision of intravenous iron infusions, and one infusion can give a year’s worth of dietary iron, with noticeable beneficial effects in most patients.
 Our highly trained staff are experts in giving intravenous iron infusions, providing the necessary medical treatment in private comfortable surroundings.

 Worldwide, intravenous iron is common practice with over 30,000 injections every month in Australia, for example.
 It is very effective in women’s health to rapidly correct iron deficiency and anaemia with proven benefits include, vitality, increase quality of life, benefit hair growth, and also improve exercise ability.
 Intravenous iron is also beneficial in many illnesses associated with iron deficiency and anaemia, such as; heart disease, cancer therapy and patients undergoing operations.